 The J. Paul Getty Museum – Los Angeles, California, USA

-The Getty Museum is the most important art museum in Los Angeles, and you’ll notice that the moment you step into this architectural complex designed by Richar Meier.
+The Getty Museum is the most important art museum in Los Angeles, and you’ll notice that the moment you virtually step into this architectural complex designed by Richard Meier.

 European artworks dating as far back as the 8th century can be seen here.
 Take a Street View tour to discover not only the building’s architecture, but also its vast collection of drawings, paintings, sculptures, manuscripts, and photographs.